dflorez0/LuaOOPTutorial/README.md

 ### Operator Overloading ###
 Operator overloading is a little like property overloading, we redefine how an operator (+, -, * etc) has to behave.
-For this we use metatable.
-It allows for example to add two object using the + operator or to print directly an object without a print method like we have in _Animal_.
-First we add a table meta in animal.
+For this we use a metatable.
+It allows for example to add two objects using the + operator or to print directly an object without a print method like we have in _Animal_.
+First we add a metatable to animal.
 ```lua
 ...
 local meta = {};